- Do I have to clean up after my dog?

 What happens if I do not clean up after my dog?

-Our Community Safety Team will ask for your name and address if they see you fail to clean up after your dog.
+Our Environmental Enforcement Team will ask for your name and address if they see you fail to clean up after your dog.
 They will send you an £80 fixed penalty which will rise to £100 if not paid within 28 days.
 Sheriff’s Officers will make arrangements to recover the fine if you do not pay.

 Repeat offenders will have their case sent directly to court where they could receive a fine of up to £500 and a criminal record.